 In 2000, he went 19-7, 2.64, as the D-Backs missed the postseason, but Johnson had a season for the ages in 2001.
 It began on a weird note in Spring Training when one of his pitches struck and killed a dove that was flying in front of home plate.
 However, in the regular season, he went 21-5, 2.49 with a career-high 372 strikeouts.
 He needed just 130 2/3 innings to reach 200 strikeouts, which is the fewest in major league history.
-His Division Series skein continued, as he lost his one start, to give him a 7-game postseason losing streak, but Arizona made it to the next round thanks to the pitching of his teammate Curt Schilling.
-Johnson then was at his best in the NLCS against the Atlanta Braves, winning his two starts, including a complete game shutout in Game 1, after which he told the media that he was glad to "finally get the monkey off his back".
+His Division Series skein continued, as he lost his one start, to give him a seven-game postseason losing streak, but Arizona made it to the next round thanks to the pitching of his teammate Curt Schilling.
+Johnson then was at his best in the NLCS against the Atlanta Braves, winning his two starts, including a complete game shutout in Game 1, after which he told the media that he was glad to "finally get the monkey off my back".
 His second win in Game 5 put the Diamondbacks in the World Series for the first time in team history.

 Facing the New York Yankees, who were heavily favored by the media in the wake of the tragedy of September 11, Johnson was at his best: he pitched a complete game shutout in Game 2, started and won Game 6 when he gave up 2 runs in 7 innings in a 15-2 win, then in a thrilling Game 7 the next day, came on in the 8th to end a Yankees threat and pitched a perfect 9th inning, after which the D-Backs rallied from a run down to win the game, 3-2, giving Johnson his third victory of the Series and a share of the Series' MVP title alongside Schilling.